-The author clearly identifies the difference between a policy and a procedure.
-I particularly value the structure she provides in her four steps for developing policies and procedures (planning, analysis, research and prewriting) which helped me to get underway with both policy and procedure writing last year.
+I particularly value the structure she provides in her four steps for developing policies and procedures (planning, analysis, research and prewriting) which helped me to get underway with some policy and procedure work last year.

 It also includes an abundance of examples, checklists and guidelines to draw on wherever they are relevant to the work you are doing.

 Deep Work — Rules for Focused Success in a Distracted World

 Many of the concepts in this book will be familiar to anyone who has had the privilege of full-time study at university, or the opportunity to spend extensive time focusing on development of a specific skill.
 In summary:

 - what we pay attention to affects our happiness